vireshmanagooli/HolmuskChallange/README.md

 ## Manual Fill
 Enter Name, Company name and other nutrition details and click Add Data to save to Database.

-Note: Name is mandatory field.
+<b>Note:<b> Name is mandatory field.
 As searching is done based on Name

 ## Areas of Improvement
 1. Searching using Elastic search will be more ideal.